The purpose and proper use of bidets, those mysterious European bathroom fixturesAlso see:

 For those in the know, the Doy-Doy is çok iyi kebap ve lahmacun salonu.
 Sifa Hamam Sokak #13, +90-212-517-15-88.

 Note the classic spigot on the wall and the red plastic mini-pitcher.
 For some reason the pitcher is almost always red....

-The Mavi House guesthouse, Sultanahmet district, İstanbul, Turkey.
+The second picture above is from the Mavi House guesthouse, Sultanahmet district, İstanbul, Turkey.

 The Mavi House is just across the street from the back side of the Four Seasons hotel.
 That extremely expensive luxury hotel was originally the prison featured in the film "Midnight Express" (which, it must be pointed out, was a blatant propaganda film funded by the Greek government, with a screenplay by that master of conspiracies, Oliver Stone).